-A Secret Key to balancing your Hormones is by maintaining healthy blood sugar.
+A Secret Key to bring Balance to your Hormones is by maintaining Healthy Blood Sugar.
 Changing the Foods you EAT will bring healthy balance to your hormones and blood sugar levels!
 Implementing Healthy Food choices such as- Lean Meat, Salmon, Chicken breast, Eggs Foods such as yogurt, beans, fresh vegetables, nuts and seeds.
 Will not only bring balance to your hormones, you will feel healthier, happier and have more energy.

 What are Hormones & their Role?